scottpetrovic/krita-org-hugo/content/en/posts/2017/interview-with-miri.md

 ### What was your first impression?

-I was like “Wow, this is a lot to take in and learn.”
+I was like "Wow, this is a lot to take in and learn."
 I’m still trying to figure out everything!
 There’s so many buttons I’m still unsure on what they do, I am just a simpleton!

 ### What do you love about Krita?